ansonbenny/ChatGPT/README.md

 # ChatGPT
 This clone is made with MERN and uses OpenAI API.

+This project is clone of chatGPT , chatGPT is an AI .
+It's allows you to have human-like conversations.

+## Features

+- PWA
+- Offline
+- Password login
+- Forgot password
+- Google login & signup
+- Chat
+- Auto chat save
+- History Save
+- Account delete option
+- Light & Dark mode
+- Responsive Design

+## Prerequisites

 - get your api key from https://openai.com/api/

-## Prerequisites

 Make sure you have installed all of the following prerequisites on your development machine: